blackbeardsyed1/AirBnbClone/djangobnb/README.md

 - Fully responsive design built with Tailwind
 - Authentication using Django Allauth (Email log in)
-- How to use react-date-range and other packages
-- How to upload images using fetch
 - Live chat using web sockets

 ## Getting Started